This post may contain affiliate links. Please read how we make money for more information.

-Based in Chicago and in business since 2000, Threadless is another print-on-demand company that’s worth including in this list of other sites like Etsy.
+Based in Chicago and in business since 2000, Threadless is another print-on-demand company that’s worth including in this list.
 Threadless originally started as a t-shirt company, but has since expanded to offer a full line of apparel, home decor, accessories, and other items.

 Threadless lets you create your own artist shop with a customizable storefront so yours can be unique from the others.
 If you choose to opt-in, Threadless will also occasionally feature your designs in its Threadless Discover.
 This free marketing may help increase your sales.

 10. Fine Art America

 Based in Santa Monica, California, Fine Art America claims to be the “world’s largest online art marketplace.”
 Several different categories of products are offered for selling your artistic designs.
 The company states on its website that it has 14 global production facilities in five different countries that operate 24 hours a day.

 Fine Art America states on its website that “hundreds of thousands of artists, photographers, and national brands” sell on the platform.
 One thing I really like about this site is that it offers sales and marketing tools that creators can use to market their products.
 These tools allow you to set up your own web store, sell your products on Facebook, create email newsletters, and do other things.

 Fine Art America has a great introductory video to its website and how artists can sell their creative works: